-VII.
+VI.
 Gilbert Texas Construction, L.P. v.
-Underwriters at Lloyd's London, 2010 WL 2219645 (Tex.
-June 4, 2010), reh'g motion filed
+Underwriters at Lloyd's London, 327 S.W.3d 118 (Tex.
+2010) (opinion on reh'g)

 On June 4, 2010, the Supreme Court of Texas issued a much-anticipated opinion addressing the standard form "contractually assumed liability" exclusion of the commercial general liability insurance policy.
 See Gilbert Tex.
 Constr., L.P. v.
 Underwriters at Lloyd's London, 2010 WL 2219645 (Tex.
 June 4, 2010).
 The opinion can be read in two ways: Either it can be read in a manner limiting it to the particular facts before the Court or it can be read-and likely will be read by insurers-as a sweeping opinion negating all coverage for breach of contract claims.
 The better reasoned reading, however, is the former, as the Court seemingly did not intend to negate coverage in such a broad manner.
-Notably, we previously addressed the court of appeals' decision in this case in Volume 2, Issue 7 of the Insurance Law Newsletter (available at http://www.vsfirm.com/publications).
 The court of appeals' decision is published at Underwriters at Lloyd's of London v.
 Gilbert Texas Construction, L.P., 245 S.W.3d 29 (Tex.
 App.-Dallas 2007, pet. granted), aff'd 2010 WL 22196456 (Tex.
 June 4, 2010), reh'g motion filed.
+On December 17, 2010, the Court issued its opinion on rehearing, but the substance of the Court's opinion did not vary.
+See Gilbert Tex.
+Constr., L.P. v.
+Underwriters at Lloyd's London, 327 S.W.3d 118 (Tex.
+2010) (opinion on reh'g).

 In 1993, the Dallas Area Rapid Transit Authority ("DART") hired Gilbert Texas Construction, L.P. ("Gilbert") as the general contractor for the construction of a commuter rail system in Dallas, Texas.
 The parties entered into a contract in which their responsibilities were outlined, including, but not limited to, Gilbert's responsibilities with respect to inspection and maintenance of the construction areas and the protection of property belonging to third parties.
-The contract, by way of example, required Gilbert to "preserve and protect all structures . . . on or adjacent to the work site . . . ."
-Underwriters, 245 S.W.3d at 31.
+The contract, by way of example, required Gilbert to "preserve and protect all structures . . . on or adjacent to the work site" Underwriters, 245 S.W.3d at 31.